Thales Luna (formerly SafeNet Luna) HSM

 Use a browser to navigate to the Avi Controller’s management IP address.
 If Avi Vantage is deployed as a 3-node Controller cluster, navigate to the management IP address of the cluster.
 Use this procedure to create keys and certificates.
 The creation process is similar to any other key/certificate creation.
 For a key/certificate bound to HSM, select the HSM group while creating the object.
 The picture below illustrates the creation of self-signed certificate bound to a HSM group.

-Navigate to Templates > Security > SSL/TLS Certificates, and click Create > Application Certificate.
+Navigate to Templates > Security > SSL/TLS Certificates, and click on Create > Application Certificate.

 Note in the above picture, HSM Group t2-avihsm2 is selected.
 This is the HSM group that was created earlier.
 You can create the self-signed EC cert on HSM provided in t2-avihsm2 by clicking on Save button.

 5.2 Import Application Certificate and Keys

 Use a browser to navigate to the Avi Controller’s management IP address.
 If Avi Vantage is deployed as a 3-node Controller cluster, navigate to the management IP address of the cluster.
-Use this procedure to import the private keys created using the SafeNet cmu/sautil utilities, and the associated certificates.
+Use this procedure to import the private keys created using the Thales Luna cmu/sautil utilities, and the associated certificates.

-- Navigate to Templates > Security > SSL/TLS Certificates, and click Create > Application Certificate.
+- Navigate to Templates > Security > SSL/TLS Certificates, and click on Create > Application Certificate.

-- Enter a name for the certificate definition.
+- Specify the name for the certificate definition.

 - Prepare to import the private key for the server certificate.